 Rose Eagle, Ph.D. and Nichole Sage, Psy.D.

 This research-based curriculum is designed to support parents and children ages 4-6 with disruptive behavior including hyperactivity, defiance, impulsivity and tantrums.
 Parent and child sessions are held in separate rooms simultaneously.
 Families learn to improve their child’s coping, self-regulation and social skills and decrease negative behaviors at home and/or at school.
 Sessions are fun, supportive and positive.
 Families leave with tools for every-day use.
 An initial consultation ($210, billable to insurance) is required.
 Group size is limited.
 A discounted rate may be available for families without health insurance coverage.
 Participating families will receive a specialized registration packet to be completed prior to the first session.
 The cost is $1200 (this includes 12 parent group sessions and 12 child group sessions which occur simultaneously).
 Both parent and child sessions are billable to health insurance.
 Space is limited.
-Please call for availability.
-REGISTRATION PACKET
+Call (503) 548-4844 for availability and additional information.

 SEEING MY TIME